online

 Session 12: Tuesday 3 June

-Pitching Your Work with guest publisher Anna McFarlane.
-Present your book to a publisher and get feedback on your work.
-We will use your one-page illustration example as a way for you to demonstrate to the publisher your proof of concept.
+Pitching Your Work.
+Present your book to literary agent Danielle Binks and get feedback on your work.
+We will use your one-page illustration example as a way for you to demonstrate to the agent your proof of concept.

 Please note, the exact course content could be adjusted according to the experience and concerns of the group and availability of guest writers.